aopsahl25/final_project/README.md

 ```
 ['Backpack', 'Pencil', 'Notebook', 'Lunch', 'Water bottle']
 ```
 The above program defines an LMQL query template using the `@lmql.query` decorator.
 The program then uses a Python control flow with a for loop to control for list length.
 The program also uses string interpolation to allow the user to decide the event for which the packing list is being made.
-In doing so, the program's prompting process is more interactive and its output increases in structure.
+These features allow the program's prompting process to be more interactive and for its output to have more structure.

 ### Multi-Part Prompting

-LMQL also uses multi-part prompt programs to enable enhanced controls over the LLM reasoning process.
+LMQL also has multi-part prompt program capabilities to enable enhanced controls over the LLM reasoning process.

 For example:
 ```